antrikshsaini/FunctionalProgBasics/README.md

-# Assignment 1, Functional Programming
+# Functional Programming

+Some Tasks to understand Functional Programing Basics

-# TASK 1   Partial function application, a comparison between typescript and elm
+## TASK 1   Partial function application, a comparison between typescript and elm

 ### Background